 Dr. Rice didn’t get Hannah at all.
 Season 2, It’s Back, leaves Hannah obsessively counting in 8’s.
 She needs a different kind of help.
-If Hannah was in therapy with me, I’d listen closely to her conflicting and ever-shifting feelings; her “I need your help.
+If Hannah was in therapy with me, I’d listen closely to her conflicting and ever-shifting feelings.
+To her “I need your help.
 No, I’m fine.”
 “I’m sad.
 No, I’m not.”
 This is the torment behind OCD.
-When something feels one way, doubt sets in; or the feeling is flatly denied.
+When something feels one way, doubt sets in.
+Quickly the feeling is shifted to its opposite and flatly denied.
+In Girls Hannah’s OCD #4, I discuss what kind of help Hannah needs.

 At lunch with her parents, before they insist she see Dr. Rice (Bob Balaban), Hannah (Lena Dunham) taps her arm in series of 8’s.
 Here’s the dialog.
 Mom: “If your head is filling up and you’re getting count-y, we can help you.”
 Hannah: “Well how would you help me if it was going on, theoretically?
 But, it’s not – so I don’t need help.
 I don’t have OCD.”